-This usually runs in families and is part of a group of inherited allergic conditions such as asthma and hay fever.
+This usually runs in families and is part of a group of allergic conditions such as asthma and allergic rhinitis.

-There are two types, one most commonly seen in babies and the second common in adults.
+There are two types, one seen in babies and the other one seen in adults.
 Areas affected tend to be the oily parts of the body, such as the scalp, face, groin and chest.
-Seborrhoeic eczema is not normally itchy.
+Seborrhoeic eczema is usually not itchy in babies.